 Oxygen absorbers remove the oxygen from the container and will kill adult insects and prevent larval insects from surviving.

-Oxygen absorbers are small packets which contain iron powder.
-They are made of a material which allows oxygen and moisture to enter but does not let the iron powder leak out.
+Oxygen absorbers are small packets that contain iron powder.
+They are made of a material that allows oxygen and moisture to enter but does not let the iron powder leak out.
 The moisture in the food causes the iron to rust.
 As it oxidizes, the iron absorbs oxygen.

 Oxygen absorbers are more effective at removing oxygen than vacuum packaging.

 Air is roughly 21 percent oxygen and 79 percent nitrogen and other gasses.
 The oxygen absorber packets remove only the oxygen.
 The remaining air is mostly nitrogen which does not allow for the growth of insects.
 Use only with products that are low in moisture (10 percent or less) and low in oil content.
 Remember botulism poisoning may result from storing products high in moisture in a low oxygen environment.

 Use oxygen absorbers in containers that provide sufficient moisture and oxygen barrier such as; #10 cans with seamed lids, foil pouches, PETE bottles with airtight, screw-on lids, and glass canning jars with metal lids which have gaskets.

 Putting It All Together

 Store food correctly to begin with or purchase it from reputable suppliers packaged for long term storage.
 Click here to see our personal recommendations for long term food storage suppliers.
 Now that you know how to store the food correctly, take inventory, and evaluate your food storage.
 Are there any enemies that need to be attacked?